wp-plugins/simple-nivoslider/readme.txt

 8. Settings of Nivo Slider

 == Changelog ==

+= 3.2 =
+Add screen of donate.
+Change the display of the message.
+Change readme.txt.
+Change /languages.

 = 3.1 =
 Fixed a problem of Java Script for admin screen.